alloy-rs/book/src/README.md

 ### [Getting Started](./getting-started/installation.md)

-To get started with Alloy, install Alloy and learn about the terminology used.
+To get started with Alloy, install Alloy and take your first steps.

 ### Tutorials